'Working and Growing Together'

 Fitzwilliam Primary School has signed up to Wakefield's Safeguarding Charter - please click on the link to find out what this is: http://www.wakefield.gov.uk/Documents/schools-children/safeguarding/schools/wakefield-young-peoples-charter.pdf

-- Please see our Safeguarding Policy in the 'Policies' section of this web site or click on this Safeguarding Policy link: Safeguarding Policy
+- Please see our Safeguarding Policy on the Parents tab under the 'Policies' section of this web site or click on this Safeguarding Policy link: Fitzwilliam Safeguarding Policy 2019-2020

 As part of Fitzwilliam Primary Schools commitment to safeguarding and child protection we support the government’s Prevent Strategy, and take guidance to help to build resilience to extremism.
-Please see our Prevent Policy in the 'Policies' section of this web site or click on this Prevent Policy link: Prevent Policy
+Please see our Prevent Policy under the Parents tab in the 'Policies' section of this web site or click on this Prevent Policy link: PREVENT POLICY

 What is the Prevent Strategy?